Ride Overview

 - Travel Insurance

-- $30.00 per person Botswana Conservation Fee (paid locally)
+- $20.00 per person per night Botswana Conservation Fee (paid locally)

 Day 1